Some Killeen residents need to boil their water prior to consumption

-A boil-water notice has been issued for multiple properties in Killeen effective beginning at 7:30 a.m. today.
+A boil-water notice has been issued and is currently in effect for properties located from 803 to 911 Conder Street in Killeen.

-A water line break has interrupted service.
-Crews are on site making repairs.
-Once service is restored, all water must be boiled prior to consumption, according to a news release from the city of Killeen.
+A water line break interrupted service.
+All water must be boiled prior to consumption, according to a news release from the city of Killeen issued Monday night.

 Affected properties will be notified directly.
 Public notice has been issued at KilleenTexas.gov.